+In order to prepare the results in this report, we have utilized appropriate actuarial models that were developed for this purpose.
+These models use assumptions about future contingent events along with recognized actuarial approaches to develop the needed results.
 Future actuarial results may differ significantly from the current results presented in this report due to factors such as the following: plan experience differing from that anticipated by the economic or demographic assumptions; changes in economic or demographic assumptions; increases or decreases expected as part of the natural operation of the methodology used for these measurements (such as the end of an amortization period or additional cost or contribution requirements based on the plan's funded status); and changes in plan provisions or applicable law.
 Because the potential impact of such factors is outside the scope of a normal annual actuarial valuation, an analysis of the range of results is not presented herein.

-We have prepared the Schedule of Funding Progress and Trend Information shown in the financial section of the Comprehensive Annual Financial Report.
+We have prepared the Schedule of Funding Progress and Trend Information shown in the financial section of the Annual Comprehensive Financial Report.
 We have also reviewed the supplemental medical benefits provided by the System under Section 401(h) of the Internal Revenue Code and have determined that these benefits are subordinate to the retirement benefits as required.

 In our opinion, in order for the System to meet all the benefit obligations of the plan for current active and retired members, contributions equal to at least the actuarially determined rate are necessary for future fiscal years.
-Assuming these contributions are made to the System, from year to year in the future at the rates recommended on the basis of the successive actuarial valuations, the continued sufficiency of the retirement fund to provide the benefits called for under the System may be safely anticipated.
-Because the statutory contribution exceeds the actuarially determined rate in this valuation, we recommend the statutory contribution be used to pay the UAAL down faster than under the current schedule and to protect against potential future investment and experience losses.
+Assuming these contributions are made to the System from year to year in the future at the rates recommended on the basis of the successive actuarial valuations, the continued sufficiency of the retirement fund to provide the benefits called for under the System may be safely anticipated.
+The statutory contribution exceeds the actuarially determined rate in this valuation, and we recommend the statutory contribution be used to pay the UAAL down faster than under the current schedule and to protect against potential future investment and experience losses.